reeynier/reeynier.github.io/_posts/MySQL/2021-01-02-mysql-order-by-clause.md

 #### Sort By Multiple Columns

-Let’s sort the output from the track table by ascending track length—that is, by the time column.
+Let’s consider another example.
+We need to sort the output from a track table by ascending track length—that is, by the time column.
 Since it’s likely that two or more tracks have the same length, we’ll add a second sort key to resolve collisions and determine how such ties should be broken.
 In this case, when the track times are the same, we’ll sort the answers alphabetically by track_name.
 Here’s what we type: